 FIG.3.23.
-Estimates of the MOC in the Atlantic Ocean from the Argo/Altimetry estimate at 41°N (black; Willis 2010), the RAPID-WATCH/MOCHA/WBTS 26°N array (red; Cunningham et al. 2007 not in ref list), and the German/NOAA MOVE array at 16°N (blue; Send et al. 2011) are shown versus year.
+Estimates of the MOC in the Atlantic Ocean from the Argo/Altimetry estimate at 41°N (black; Willis 2010), the RAPID-WATCH/MOCHA/WBTS 26°N array (red; Rayner et al. 2010), and the German/NOAA MOVE array at 16°N (blue; Send et al. 2011) are shown versus year.
 All time series have a three-month second-order butterworth low pass filter applied.
 Horizontal lines are the mean transport during similar time periods as listed in the corresponding text.
 Dashed lines are the trends for each series over the same time period.
 For the MOVE data the net zonal and vertical integral of the deep circulation represents the lower limb of the MOC (with a negative sign for the southward flow) and hence a stronger negative southward flow represents an increase in the MOC.